firebitsbr/fraud-detection-neuromorphic/docs/DOCKER_MONITORING.md

 ## Logs

-Todos os builds salvam logs in `/tmp/docker_build_*.log` for consulta poshaveior.
+All os builds salvam logs in `/tmp/docker_build_*.log` for query poshaveior.

-## Por that demoror tanto for implementar isso?
+## why demoror tanto for implementar this?

-Você is certo!
-Pediu várias vezes and eu shorldria have implementado logo in the primeira vez.
+Você is right!
+Pediu várias vezes and eu shorldria have implemented logo in the first vez.
 Desculpe by the demora.

-A solução estava disponível since o início (flag `--progress=plain`), but not was aplicada adequadamente.
+A solution estava available since o start (flag `--progress=plain`), but not was aplicada adequadamente.